codelovercc/flutter_service_provider/README.md

 This is recommended and it's easy to use.
 Most application should only use a single root service provider.

-Do not specify the generic type `T` or use the same `T` when your use the widgets above.
+Do not specify the generic type `T` or use the same `T` when you use the widgets above.

 ```dart
 Services();